Brad Hams, author of Ownership Thinking determined there were three important conditions that must be in place for organizations to be successful:

 When we think of fun at work, the examples that come to mind are often of team-building events like bowling, axe throwing, trips to escape rooms, company picnics, and seasonal parties.
 Described as episodic fun, these activities have their place in the organization, but there are questions about whether they contribute to the sustainable culture of fun that they’re intended to promote.

-Today, many companies focused on attracting a younger demographic, have added foosball or pingpong tables in an effort to add that feeling of fun, and perhaps relieve some stress.
+Today, many companies focused on attracting a younger demographic, have added foosball or ping pong tables in an effort to add that feeling of fun, and perhaps relieve some stress.
 This may be a piece of the puzzle, but is it enough?

 What’s fun for employee A might not be as enjoyable for employee B. A may be athletic, B an intellectual; A an introvert and B an extrovert.
 The one size fits all approach to fun isn’t going to cut it.
 Best not to assume you know what is fun for everyone; better to rather ask, and where possible, provide options.

 And what about the pleasure that comes from a job well done?
 That’s fun too, as is the accompanying celebration.
-In our CORE Strengths assessment, the average employee scores 7.7 for ‘I love my work’.
+In our CORE Strengths survey, the average employee scores 7.7 for ‘I love my work’.
 So, after a great night bowling, they return to a job they would score as so-so.

 Consider how you can make work more fun between events: